HomeTech TalksTop 11 Mental Health Apps Of 2023

 Happify lets you kill two birds with one stone.
 It helps you overcome anxiety, depression, stress, trauma, and procrastination through playing games!

-The games are designed and developed by health experts specifically to garner a mental health patient’s needs.
-The app aims to convince patients that sometimes, the smallest steps in life make the biggest changes.
+Health experts designed and developed the games specifically to garner a mental health patient’s needs.
+The app aims to convince patients that sometimes, the most minor steps in life make the biggest changes.

-And that can be seen through the short-games available on the app.
-You can start with a low price of $15 for one of the best self-help apps out there.
+And that can be seen through the short games available on the app.
+You can start with a low price of $15 for one of the best self-help apps.

 3. Calm